Schedule & Agenda

 How to Get Ahead in Navigating a New Frontier of PAGA Actions

 Plaintiffs’ lawyers continuously devise new tactics to pressure employers to pay large settlements to resolve PAGA actions.
 Join our panel of PAGA experts for a robust discussion of strategies retailers can deploy to mitigate risk, minimize exposure, and achieve successful outcomes in PAGA litigation.
-If you do business in California, you won’t want to miss our panel’s practical tips for avoiding common pitfalls (before and after a PAGA notice is filed), drafting enforceable arbitration agreements, defending “headless” PAGA actions, and navigating post-PAGA reform theories and trends that impact retailers. -
+If you do business in California, you won’t want to miss our panel’s practical tips for avoiding common pitfalls (before and after a PAGA notice is filed), drafting enforceable arbitration agreements, defending “headless” PAGA actions, and navigating post-PAGA reform theories and trends that impact retailers.- Speakers

 Partnering for Success: A Practical Guide for Retail Counsel on Finance Transactions and Related Legal Issues

 Join us for a practical discussion with our panel of inside and outside counsel experts experienced in working with the treasury and finance functions of retail organizations.
 This conversation will equip in-house counsel to work effectively with outside counsel in complex finance transactions and to better understand what you need to know – and why it matters (even if you are not a finance lawyer!)
 We will also explore the nuances of finance transactions that are relevant when negotiating a myriad of other contracts.
-No finance degree or spreadsheets required! -
+No finance degree or spreadsheets required!- Speakers

 Trash Talk: Defending Junk Fee Litigation

 Retailers are facing a garbage heap of "junk fee" litigation in federal and state courts—especially California—over a range of fees added to online purchases.
 Panelists will examine how plaintiffs are leveraging both broad consumer protection statutes and targeted laws like the CLRA’s “drip pricing” provision to sue retailers over fees such as shipping protection or delivery charges that are perceived as mandatory.
-Learn about the evolving legal theories, enforcement priorities, and emerging compliance risks facing e-commerce, as well as how to assess your own fee disclosures and mitigate litigation risk. - 3:00 PM – 3:30 PM
+Learn about the evolving legal theories, enforcement priorities, and emerging compliance risks facing e-commerce, as well as how to assess your own fee disclosures and mitigate litigation risk.- Speakers

 -